 We are in the days leading up to the installing of the Kingdom.
 The Kingdom actually will be installed when the Lord Jesus returns from Heaven with His saints.
-Obviously, there has to be preparation for this worldwide event.
-I like the expression in the tenth chapter of the Book of Revelation which speaks of the seventh angel being about to blow his trumpet.
-He has not blown it as yet, but is about to blow it.
+Obviously, there must be preparation for this worldwide event.
+I like the expression in Revelation chapter 10 which speaks of the seventh angel being about to blow his trumpet.
+He has not blown it yet, but is about to blow it.

 So it is today.
 While the usual Christian activities are being carried on, the heart of what God is doing, in preparation for the installing of the Kingdom of God on the earth, does not seem to be widely understood.
 The heart of what God is doing would be represented by the Ark of the Covenant in its tent in Zion, the city of David.